HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

 6. Add a finally block.

     A user cannot access the credential vault before authentication.
-After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs or if you have a Finally block.
+After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs or if you have a finally block.
 Otherwise, the code does a redirect and sends you to the correct portal page.

     To add a finally block, the processAction method should look like the following sample code: